rogervinas/top-5-server-side-kotlin-frameworks-2022/micronaut-app/README.md

 ## Build a native executable and run it

-You can follow [Generate a Micronaut Application Native Executable with GraalVM](https://guides.micronaut.io/latest/creating-your-first-micronaut-app-gradle-kotlin.html#generate-a-micronaut-application-native-executable-with-graalvm) for more details, but what worked for me:
+You can follow [Generate a Micronaut Application Native Executable with GraalVM](https://guides.micronaut.io/latest/creating-your-first-micronaut-app-gradle-kotlin.html#generate-a-micronaut-application-native-executable-with-graalvm) for more details, but what worked for me (using [sdkman](https://sdkman.io/)):
 ```shell
 # Install GraalVM via sdkman
 sdk install java 22.3.r19-grl